neveroffline/BusStops/README.md

 	 Click CREATE and paste your new KEY in the AndroidManifest.xml

 You should be good to go.
+Whew.